About the Company

-Cape offers a unique opportunity as a truly full-stack startup.
+Aruba (previously Cape Networks) offers a unique opportunity as a full-stack startup.
 We design our own hardware and manufacture in Cape Town.
 Our backend and frontend systems and software are built entirely in-house using Python, React, Java, InfluxDB and AWS Kinesis among other technologies.

 Why work for us

 Our core engineering team is based in Cape Town.
-We're increasing our team of 12 people in the short to medium term, and looking to overall double it by 2019.
+We're increasing our team of 24 people in the short to medium term, and looking to overall double it by the end of 2020.
 We're looking for talented and driven people who are fun to work with.
 We have a lot of work to do on our architecture and core systems and we want you to help shape the company into something great!

 Depending on your role, you'll be working on one or more of the following: